JasselD/JasselNotes/COMP607/Risk Management.md

 **Acceptance
-- Involves acknowledging a risk but taking no action to mitigate.
-For example, Ellie accepts.
+- Involves <mark style="background: #ABF7F7A6;">acknowledging a risk</mark> but <mark style="background: #ABF7F7A6;">taking no action</mark> to mitigate.
+For example, Ellie accepts. the risk of her scooter being stolen because the parking lot has some hole in the fence

+**Tranference:
+- Involbes sh